 Why do we charge for kids?

 Why do we charge for kids?
 Read on and perhaps the question will be; why do we only charge half price for kids?
-This is from the perspective of Pop-Up Camps, and in more than 20 years of hospitality experience, its not too different anywhere else.
+This is from the perspective of Pop-Up Camps, and from more than 20 years of hospitality experience.

 And no, we do not dislike children, in fact we have a few of our own, and they really are quite cool to have around.
-And this comes from many years watching kids cooped up in private game lodges in big 5 reserves or nodding off to sleep 15 minutes into a game drive.
+In fact it was the desire to share wilderness experiences with kids that planted the seed, which is today, Pop-Up Camps SA.

 Why do we charge for kids?
 A frequently asked question, and normally followed with one or more statements like these;